Skip to main content

 • When milk enters the ducts, it creates high pressure within the breast.

-Work done by an Australian group used ultrasound imaging and intra-oral vacuum measurements to explore the necessity of creating a vacuum in breastfeeding.
+Work done by an Australian group explored the necessity of baby creating a vacuum within their mouth when breastfeeding.
 They fashioned an artificial teat made of silicon that would only release milk when enough vacuum was applied by baby.
+Two of the 18 included babies refused the experimental teat.
+For those who accepted and fed via breast and the artificial teat, the authors reported the following:

 • Both nipple and teat were brought to similar positions in the mouth.